-Next, there’s the rumor of a “black box” dark ride coming to Disney’s Hollywood Studios via WDWNT.
-Per their sources, the attraction would be a trackless dark ride built in a giant warehouse with projection and screen surfaces, and little to no physical props.
+Next, there’s the rumor of a “black box” dark ride coming to Disney’s Hollywood Studios.
+The attraction would be a trackless dark ride built in a giant warehouse with projection and screen surfaces, and little to no physical props.
 Instead, would screen and projection technology would be utilized, allowing the theme of the entire ride to be changed in just weeks, if not days.

 No location is indicated for the rumored black box dark ride, but Disney’s Hollywood Studios has plenty of potential options.
 Animation Courtyard seems like a logical choice, especially with Voyage of the Little Mermaid really showing its age and Star Wars Launch Bay about to become superfluous.

 While we can’t judge the veracity of this particular rumor, the core concept is highly plausible.
 By almost every internal metric, the re-imagining of the Twilight Zone Tower of Terror to Guardians of the Galaxy: Mission Breakout was a success.

 Shortly after that, we heard that this would be a new template for a line of future Disney attractions: “blank slate” rides that could have their theme, storyline, etc., all swapped out with minimal downtime.
 The pitch is that these offer endless flexibility, and could be totally changed or refreshed for new movies, sequels, holidays, and so forth.